A9 dualling project explained

 Early upgrades

 The most significant alteration of the A9 route was the realignment of the route north from Inverness, crossing the Moray Firth via the Kessock Bridge, cutting through the Black Isle and back across the Cromarty Firth.
 This shortened the route by 14miles, bypassing Beauly, Muir of Ord and Dingwall.
 Construction of the Kessock Bridge began in 1976 and it was completed in 1982.[4]
 Since 2007, the Scottish Government has given serious consideration to converting the entire Perth-Inverness section to dual carriageway with more grade separated junctions, with the initial estimated cost at £600 million.[5]
 In late 2008, the Scottish Government's transport plan for the next 20 years was announced.
-It brought forward planned improvements to the A9 in an attempt to stimulate the economy and protect jobs.[6]
+It brought forward planned improvements to the A9 to try to stimulate the economy and protect jobs.[6]
 This included a commitment to full dualling of the road between Perth and Inverness.[7]
 Work costing a total of £8.5 million was undertaken at Moy, Carrbridge and Bankfoot.
 Northbound overtaking lanes were created and the carriageway was reconstructed at both Moy and Carrbridge.
 Junction improvements were also made at Moy and at the Ballinluig junction, south of Pitlochry.[8]

 Speed cameras